serfla/how-to-use-foxy-proxy-for-amazon-emr/README.md

-# how to use foxy-proxy for amazon emr
+# how to use foxy-proxy for Amazon EMR
-A guide for using foxy-proxy firefox addon to access at amazon emr services
+A guide for using foxy-proxy firefox addon to access at Amazon EMR services